EmmaStalberg/core/README.md

 ## OpenStreetMap Integration for Home Assistant

 Enhance your Home Assistant experience with the OpenStreetMap (OSM) integration.
-This component provides basic map features, allowing users to view maps, search for locations, and change map layers, using OpenStreetMap's open-source data.
+This component provides basic map features, allowing users to view maps, search for locations, and change map layers, etc, using OpenStreetMap's open-source data.

 ## Where to Find the Component